MyBord/mybord-client/docs/projectManagement.md

     registers
   * create error if server is down
   * when error boundary is triggered, you get a white screen
+  * fix import of all styles, one single import for styles at root of app

 ### B. High - MVP